Tinkoff/tinkoff-request/docs/plugins/protocol-http.md

 ### Create options
 - `agent`: { http: Agent; https: Agent } - optional agent parameter used for nodejs
+- `querySerializer`: Function function that will be used instead of default value to serialize query strings in url

 ### Request params
 - `httpMethod`: string [='get'] - http method of the request